dialloi659/snvm-app/README.md

 1. Execute the application.
 A menu will appear, displaying all available Node.js versions.
 2. Select the Node.js version you wish to use.

-[Insert a screenshot or a video showing how to select a Node.js version here]

 That's it!
 In two clicks, you can change the Node.js version.